noisesocket/spec/noisesocket.md

 Static public keys and payloads will be in cleartext if they are sent in a handshake prior to a DH operation, and will be AEAD ciphertexts if they occur after a DH operation.
-(If Noise is being used with pre-shared symmetric keys, this rule is different: *all* static public keys and payloads will be encrypted; see [Section 7](#pre-shared-symmetric-keys)).
 Like transport messages, AEAD ciphertexts will expand each encrypted field (whether static public key or payload) by 16 bytes.